platform9/luigi/hostplumber/README.md

 A list of interfaces is specified, for eno1 and eno2.
 A vlan interface on 999, and 1000-1002 is created on each, respectively.

 # ovsConfig:
-This can be used to create OVS bridges and attach interfaces to them.
+This can be used to create OVS/DPDK bridges, bonds and attach interfaces to them.
 This does NOT deploy OpenVSwitch or install the ovs-vsctl CLI tools for you.
 Nor does it install the OVS CNI plugin for k8s.
 To install them, please use the Luigi NetworkPlugins operator, or install these manually.

 ```
 apiVersion: plumber.k8s.pf9.io/v1